scratchaddons-community/scradd/README.md

 ### File structure

 This bot is made using [Strife.js](https://github.com/RedGuy12/strife.js).
 Please follow its style guide and structure.
 In addition, the `common` directory contains code used across multiple features, and the `util` directory contains utility functions used across the codebase. `util` is different from `common` as its functions are not specific to this bot but could be useful in other apps as well.

+### Commands

+When testing your code, it is recommended to run `npm run serve & npm run dev` to automatically build and restart the bot all in the same terminal.
+Before committing your code, it is necessary to run `npm run format`, then `npm run lint` and fix any lint errors, then repeat both until no more lint errors are left.
+See below for a full description of all available commands:

+-   To build the code once, run `npm run build`.
+-   To start the bot after building the code, run `npm start`.
+-   To rebuild the code on every code change, run `npm run dev`.
+-   To restart the bot on every successful build, run `npm run serve`.
+-   To format the code, run `npm run format`.
+This command must be run before your PR is merged.
+If you don't run it, it is automatically run in the workflow.
+-   To lint the code, run `npm run lint`.
+No lint errors may be present when your PR is merged.
+Warnings may be allowed depending on the context.
+Some lint errors may be fixed automatically with `npm run lint -- --fix`, but it is important to manually confirm it worked as intended.
+The workflow fails if warnings are present.